 What's that, Tropey?
-You say Timmy fell down the well?
+Timmy fell down the well?

-A Stock Plot in which the family pet or another animal (usually domesticated) displays unusual intelligence or skill, usually in order to save one of the characters from danger.
+A Stock Plot in which the family pet or another animal (usually domesticated) displays unusual intelligence or skill in order to save one of the characters from danger.
 Parodied to the point of being a Discredited Trope

 by now, maybe even a Dead Horse Trope

 .
 Heck, just the above phrase

 is common sarcasm for when someone has no idea what is being non-verbally communicated.
 (Incidentally, while Timmy was menaced by many things in his young life, confinement at the bottom of a well was never one of them

 See also Speech-Impaired Animal